 For questions regarding stroke care at Adena call 740-542-6797.

 Every 40 seconds, someone in the United States suffers a stroke.
 It only takes 12 minutes for a pea-size portion of the brain to die during a stroke.
 The longer a stroke goes untreated, the greater the risk for permanent disability and death.
-However, did you know that more than 80 percent of strokes are preventable?
+But, the good news is that more than 80 percent of strokes are preventable.
+Understanding the causes and warning signs of a stroke could save a life.

 Stroke Care at Adena Health System